torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 stateful nature of memory, the distribution model is relatively complex.

-While not completely water-tight, all major memory usages by a given cgroup are tracked so that the total memory consumption can be accounted and controlled to a reasonable extent.
+While yest completely water-tight, all major memory usages by a given cgroup are tracked so that the total memory consumption can be accounted and controlled to a reasonable extent.
 Currently, the following types of memory usages are tracked.

-- Userland memory - page cache and anonymous memory.
+- Userland memory - page cache and ayesnymous memory.

-- Kernel data structures such as dentries and inodes.
+- Kernel data structures such as dentries and iyesdes.

 - TCP socket buffers.